Last Updated on January 5, 2026 by Maged kamel

 The white square for the material specification is not applicable.

-There are four groups, including ASTM A 572, with five grades for the high-strength alloy.
-Grade 50 is preferred for the HP section, with yield stress Fy=50 ksi and fu=65 ksi.
+There are four groups, including ASTM A572, with five grades of high-strength alloy.
+Grade 50 is preferred for the HP section, with Fy = 50 ksi and Fu = 65 ksi.
 We have the symbol d, meaning a maximum tensile strength of 70 ksi can be specified.

-While grade 65 has a yield stress of Fy=65 ksi and ultimate stress of Fu=65 ksi, E is for flange thicknesses of less than or equal to 2 inches.
+While grade 65 has a yield stress of Fy = 65 ksi and an ultimate stress of Fu = 65 ksi, E applies to flange thicknesses of 2 inches or less.

 ASTM A 618 f, with grade I and grade ii, with yield stress Fy=50 ksi and Fu=70 ksi, the symbol f stands for it can be specified as corrosion resistant.